Top Menu

 Summary

-Birth weight is the first weight of your baby, taken just after he or she is born.
-A low birth weight is less than 5.5 pounds.
-A high birth weight is more than 8.8 pounds.
+Birth weight is the first weight of your baby, taken just after being born.
+A low birth weight means that the baby is less than 5 pounds, 8 ounces.
+A high birth weight means that the baby is more than 8 pounds, 13 ounces.

 Encyclopedia